 - Keeping information from your attorney can weaken your case.

-- Lawyers are bound by an attorney–client confidentiality agreement.
+- Divorce lawyers are bound by an attorney–client confidentiality agreement.

 Hiding Information Can Weaken Your Case

 Your marriage may have reached a breaking point because of many ugly and sad events.
 Such events can form the core of your arguments while filing for an at-fault divorce, or while seeking a higher share in the marital property, child custody, or alimony in case you are filing for a no-fault divorce.

 So, if you choose not to expose your lawyer to all the ugliness (which actually is factual information) that led to the divorce, your case could weaken.
 Also, some clients hide assets because it could mean a lower share of the marital pot for them.
 Hiding things that are relevant to the divorce is a serious mistake.

 Here is how hiding information can impact your case: